Does the Victorian era fascinate you?

 Thanks to a shift in the Connecticut River centuries ago, Wethersfield’s downtown is perfectly preserved from the colonial era.

-And the town has an interesting history as the center of the seed-production business at the turn of the 20th century.
+And Wethersfield, Connecticut, has an interesting history as the center of the seed-production business at the turn of the 20th century.

-Fighting in King Philip’s War burned Simsbury to the ground in the 1670s.
+Fighting in King Philip’s War burned the town of Simsbury, CT, to the ground in the 1670s.

 But today’s town is still super cute and walkable.
 And thanks to playing host to the International Skating Center in Connecticut, many famous skaters have ties to this town.